 Do you lack the space needed to grow the amount of produce that you want?
 Think again.

 Now the most important thing in this system is to keep track of your water temperature.
 You should maintain it at around 65 degrees for optimal water oxygenation, thus preventing root rot.
+By keeping track of the water temperature, you can ensure that your plants are healthy and receiving the optimal amount of oxygen.

 Do you know anyone who could use an A-frame hydroponic system?